ortegatron/hand_detector_train/README.md

 Download openpose_vgg16.npy from http://www.mediafire.com/file/7e73ddj31rzw6qq/openpose_vgg16.npy and save into hand_detector_train/models/numpy.
 The VGG-16 first layers are taken from there to do the feature extraction.

-Download the [Hands from Synthetic Data Dataset ] (http://domedb.perception.cs.cmu.edu/panopticDB/hands/hand_labels_synth.zip), extract somewhere on your disk.
+Download the [Hands from Synthetic Data Dataset](http://domedb.perception.cs.cmu.edu/panopticDB/hands/hand_labels_synth.zip), extract somewhere on your disk.
 We will refer to this folder as $HANDS_SNYTH_PATH.

 ### Training